eradiate/eradiate/docs/rst/getting_started/docker.rst

 .. code:: bash

     # Launch bash on the eradiate-kernel container
-    docker run -it fxia/eradiate-kernel bash
+    docker run -it rayference/eradiate-kernel bash

     # Run mitsuba inside the container
     mitsuba --help

-This mitsuba2 engine has been compiled with the correct parameters for Eradiate.
+This mitsuba 2 engine has been compiled with the correct parameters for Eradiate.
 It is used as a base for the other images, and is provided for testing.

 Eradiate
 --------

-This image provides an installed version of Eradiate, with a modern python3 distribution
+This image provides an installed version of Eradiate, with a modern python 3 distribution from miniconda.

 It can be used to run some tests or develop your application and creating your own Docker image.

 .. code:: bash

     # Launch python on the eradiate container
-    docker run -it fxia/eradiate python
+    docker run -it rayference/eradiate python

 .. code:: python